opsmop/opsmop/docs/source/advanced.rst

 Language Part 2
 ---------------

-Once you have covered the basics of the language in :ref:`language`, here are some additional advanced language features you may be interested in.
+Once you have covered the basics of the language in :ref:`language`, there are many more additional advanced language features you may be interested in.

 We say these are 'advanced' features not because they are complicated, but just because they are optional.

-The most simple configurations in OpsMop will simply use modules like :ref:`module_service`, :ref:`module_package`, and :ref:`module_file`, and will not need all of these features, but it is also very likely that every OpsMop configuration will use at least some of these.
+Many simple configurations in OpsMop may simply use modules like :ref:`module_service`, :ref:`module_package`, and :ref:`module_file`, and will not need all of these features, but it is also very likely that every OpsMop configuration will use at least some of these.

 OpsMop encourages random-access learning.

-The language examples will refer to many modules detailed further in the :ref:`modules` section.
+The language examples below will refer to many modules detailed further in the :ref:`modules` section.
 Feel free to jump back and forth.
 The best way to understand these features is to consult the `opsmop-demo <https://github.com/vespene-io/opsmop-demo>`_ repo on GitHub, and also as you read through :ref:`modules`, you will see some of these features used in the examples in context.

-Some of these examples are contrived and don't deploy real applications, but are constructed to teach lessons about things such as :ref:`variable_scoping` or :ref:`conditionals`.
+Some of these examples below are contrived and don't deploy real applications, but are constructed to teach lessons about things such as :ref:`variable_scoping` or :ref:`conditionals`.
+Real OpsMop policies for deploying an application stack would be longer and use a larger mixture of modules.

-By studying these examples, you can quickly experiment and try to put them together in your own :ref:`policy` configurations.
+By studying these examples though, you can quickly experiment and try to put them together in your own :ref:`policy` configurations.

+OpsMop does not believe you should need an extremely large library of example configurations, we want you to learn the tool and be able to easily construct your own.

 .. _method:

 Provider Selection
 ==================

+When we talk about things like "File()", "Service()", or "Package()" in OpsMop, we call them resources, but really resources come in two parts - Types and Providers.

 Often, :ref:`types` may be coded to return a default *Provider* on a specific platform.
+Sometimes types have only one implementation.
+The File() resource has only one implementation but there will be many different implementations for Package().

 Providers are the implementation code that make changes expressed in a Type.

-Many Types have only one provider, but many Types, especially :ref:`module_service` will have many different ones.
+The Type just defines the request.

 To install a package using the default *Provider*, we don't have to do anything special: